igarciadelamo/twitbot-reminder/README.md

      "access-token": text with the access-token,
      "access-token-secret": text with the access-token-secret },
-   "me": text with ypur nickname (with no '@' at the begining) "greeting" : text with the greeting.
+   "me": text with your nickname (with no '@' at the begining) "greeting" : text with the greeting.
  }
 ```